-In 2019, the agency launched two new podcasts, Fast Track and Transportation Talk (page 62).
-That same year, the agency began producing brief videos for posting on its Facebook page, Twitter feed and YouTube channel and distribution through email and Mailchimp campaigns.
+In 2019, the agency launched two new MP3 podcast programs, Fast Track and Transportation Talk (See page ).
+That same year, the agency began producing brief Adobe Spark videos for posting on its Facebook page, Twitter feed and YouTube channel and distribution through Outlook and Mailchimp email campaigns.
 These videos have largely been used to promote meetings of the AMATS Citizens Involvement Committee (CIC) and various agenda items, including elements of the Draft Transportation Outlook 2045.
 The agency posted a Spark video to promote the March 2021 CIC meeting during which the Draft Transportation Outlook 2045 made its public debut.